 - How do I update my fingerprint driver in Windows 10?

 Most Windows 10 users have outdated drivers yet here’s no need to be one of them.
-To update your fingerprint driver in Windows 10, we can only recommend this simple guide.
+To avoid this scenario, we can only recommend this simple guide on how to update drivers.